 Speaking of interconnection, the law supporting your residential solar power system getting hooked up to the grid are strong here as well.
 Like we just said, the application and review fews are capped at just $75 for interconnection.
 Even better, utilities are prohibited from requiring you to carry additional liability insurance, a sometimes burdensome additional cost we’ve seen imposed in too many other places.

-5kW Example Return on Investment in Michigan
+Example 5kW (5000 Watt DC STC) Solar System Return on Investment in Michigan

 What do all the numbers add up to for you?
 Let’s take a look: